-In light of the nature of the Domain Name, comprising a slight misspelling of the Complainant's name and mark, the Panel is in no doubt that the Respondent had the Complainant and its rights in the LPL FINANCIAL mark in mind when it registered the Domain Name, and that it did so with the intention of using the Domain Name to deceive Internet users into believing that it was registered by or associated with the Complainant for legitimate purposes related to the Complainant's activities.
+In light of the nature of the Domain Name, comprising a minor addition to the Complainant's name and mark, which is a distinctive, invented word, the Panel is in no doubt that the Respondent had the Complainant and its rights in the BELFIUS mark in mind when it registered the Domain Name, and that it did so with the intention of using the Domain Name to deceive Internet users into believing that it was registered by or associated with the Complainant for legitimate purposes related to the Complainant's activities.
 The Panel cannot conceive of a legitimate use to which the Respondent could put the Domain Name.
-The obvious inference is that the Respondent registered and uses the Domain Name for commercial gain with a view to taking unfair advantage of the Complainant's rights in the Mark, including through sponsored links on the parking page to which the Domain Name resolved.
+The obvious inference is that the Respondent registered the Domain Name for commercial gain with a view to taking unfair advantage of the Complainant's rights in the BELFIUS Mark.